AIXP-Foundation/AIXP/README.md

 [soulbot.dev](https://soulbot.dev)

 SoulBot is a Python framework and runtime for building and executing AI agents.
-It provides the execution environment for AISOP programs under AIAP governance, along with a complete agent development toolkit.
+It provides the execution environment for AISOP programs (Mermaid + JSON flow) under AIAP governance, along with a complete agent development toolkit.

 ### Architecture